 - Potential for Long-Term Growth: Metals are essential raw materials used in various industries such as construction, manufacturing, and transportation.
 Thus, the demand for metal stocks in India is expected to increase in the long term.

 - Hedge Against Inflation: Metal stocks in India can act as a hedge against inflation.
-When inflation rises, the prices of metals also tend to rise, as well, which can help protect the value of an your portfolio.
+When inflation rises, the prices of metals also tend to rise, as well, which metals can help protect the value of your portfolio.

 - High Dividend Yields: Metal stocks often offer high dividend yields.
 This can provide you with a regular income stream and be particularly attractive for income-seeking investors.

-Consider mitigating challenges with Metal Tracker smallcase.
+Consider Mitigating Challenges with Metal Tracker smallcase.

 Here, we have listed two primary challenges of investing in metal stocks in India.